-In Geneious R9 we have introduced the 'Geneious for RNA seq' assembler for mapping RNA-seq reads to a reference sequence.
+Yes, Geneious can map RNA-seq reads to a genomic reference sequence using the Geneious RNA assembler (Geneious R9 onwards).
 This assembler can discover novel introns and map ends of reads correctly around these novel introns, or it can map reads to introns via CDS, mRNA or junction annotations on your reference sequence.
 This assembler will also discover fusion genes.